rcifw/rcifw.github.io/docs/software/jupyter-notebook.md

 - [Importing and Exporting Data](../getting-started/import-export-data.md) from outside the cluster.
 In particular, see the section on [using sftp from a Python script](../getting-started/import-export-data.md#sftp--python).
 You can easily adapt the example to import and export data from inside your Jupyter notebook.
 - [Visual Studio Code](visual-studio-code.md) is a popular IDE with support for Jupyter notebooks.
 You can write your code in the familiar VS Code IDE and run the code interactively on jupyter from within the IDE, without the need to manually configure jupyter and start a web browser.
 VS Code also has [lightweight code cells](https://code.visualstudio.com/docs/python/jupyter-support-py) if you don't want to store a big `*.ipynb` file.
+- [Matlab Jupyter Kernel](matlabinteractive.md#jupyter-notebook) to run Matlab code in your Jupyter notebook.